HrMilev/DesignPatterns-CSharp/Flyweight/README.md

-# Flyweight Pattern
+﻿# Flyweight Pattern

-The Flyweight pattern promotes an efficient way to share common information present in small objects that occur in a system in large numbers.
-It thus helps reduce storage requirements when many values are duplicated.
+The Flyweight pattern is an object that minimizes memory usage by sharing as much data as possible with other similar objects.
+Flyweight objects are by definition value objects